ShivuXD/Tweet-Fetcher/README.md

   This token verifies your identity and ensures that your app has the necessary permissions to interact with Twitter's services.

   **NOTE: Keep it private and never share it publicly.**

+ ### 🔐 Step 1: Create a Twitter/X Developer Account
+   1. Visit developer.twitter.com

+   2. Log in with your Twitter account.

+   3. Click on "Apply" to become a developer.

+   4. Choose "Exploring the API" or similar for personal/test usage.

+   5. Fill in the details and submit the form.